Calling all finance teams

 How we can help.

 We understand that implementing these recommendations will not be an easy exercise and will present challenges to traditional accounting.
 We have and continue to stimulate conversation and action around these recommendations, and the below shows a taster of our activities to date.
-The A4S CFO Leadership Network [hyperlink to CFO network page] – a group of leading CFOs from large organizations that embed the management of ESG into strategy and business processes – invites other CFOs across the globe to join them in supporting the implementation of these recommendations.
+The A4S CFO Leadership Network – a group of leading CFOs from large organizations that embed the management of ESG into strategy and business processes – invites other CFOs across the globe to join them in supporting the implementation of these recommendations.

 To find out more about implementing these recommendations and next steps, please email firstname.lastname@example.org